hikeventures/hikeventures.github.io/_posts/reviews/2017-04-07-western-mountaineering-versalite.markdown

 ---

 ## Field Testing
- I have used my WM Versalite on several trips for example in Finland when we were packsailing to the [fortress island of Örö][2] or on our winter and summer trip in [Northern Norway][3] (see picture above)
+ I have used my WM Versalite on several trips for example in Finland when we were packsailing to the [fortress island of Örö][2] or on our winter and summer trip in [Northern Norway][3] (see pictures in this blog post).

 Talking about our winter trip in Northern Norway, I had an additional lighter sleeping bag with me which I used within the WM Versalite as we had temperatures at night of about -8C.